Angles (tribe)

 The Angles (Engle, Anglii) were one of the main Germanic peoples who settled in Great Britain in the post-Roman period.
 They founded several kingdoms of the Heptarchy in Anglo-Saxon England.
-Their name, which probably derives from the Angeln peninsula, is the root of the name England ("Engla land", "Land of the Angles"), and English, in reference to both for its people and language.
+Their name, which probably derives from the Angeln peninsula, is the root of the names England ("Engla land", "Land of the Angles"), and English, for both its people and its language.
 According to Tacitus, writing around 100 AD, a people known as Angles (Anglii) lived beyond (apparently northeast of) the Langobards and Semnones, who lived near the River Elbe.

 Etymology

 The name of the Angles may have been first recorded in Latinised form, as Anglii, in the Germania of Tacitus.
 It is thought to derive from the name of the area they originally inhabited, the Angeln peninsula, which is on the Baltic Sea coast of Schleswig-Holstein.

 Two related theories have been advanced, which attempt to give the name a Germanic etymology: